danhouldsworth/simpleSimonK/README.md

 * Use Sublime Text with AVR ASM to parse, and stick with tab space of 8.
 * Build tool chain AVRA and AVRDUDE are installed with homebrew.
-* AVRA 1.3.0 on OS Mavericks has issue with command on same line as labels / C debugger.
-Rather than reformat wholesale (this would harm readability) I've elected to complile on OSX Mountain lion until AVRA is fixed.
+* AVRA 1.3.0 on OS Mavericks has issue with some commands on same line as labels / C debugger.

 ### Questions on learning topics: